 "The Fizik Antares has not been updated since you last reviewed it.
 The models that were restyled was the Antares R1, Antares R3 braided rail, Antares R3 K:im rail and the Antares R5.
 These are brand new versions compared to the Antares that you last tested.

-For 2014 the ANTARES range is extended to include R1 and R3 models, both sharing the gently dipped shape of the ANTARES.
+The ANTARES range includes R1 and R3 models, both sharing the gently dipped shape of the ANTARES.
 The new Wing Flex shell allows the saddle to adapt to the rider's favored position and pedalling style.
 Wing flex: WING FLEX shell flexes downward in the critical area where the inner thighs contact the saddle allowing for more efficient, full-range movement while pedalling.
 Combined with the saddle's extended length, Wing Flex allows the rider to find the most comfortable sitting position — it's possible to sit in a range of positions.
 This means it's less critical that a rider finds exactly the right saddle dimensions.
 Whether the rider has big or small thighs, or a wide or a narrow pelvis, the saddle adapts to the rider rather than the rider having to get used to the saddle, Integrated Clip System, Carbon Braided Rail, and K:ium rails.
 As the ANTARES R1 and R3 saddles use an existing shape, development of the new saddles was mainly concerned with material choices and construction and the addition of wingflex.

 All ANTARES saddles use materials chosen for the best function and performance at the price.